 My “family” was there, too.
 It’s a family with no blood ties to me.
 I guess we’re held by love ties.

-I’ve alread experienced the benefit I gave myself of all those months of riding the Sainted Air-Dyne and the two months of physical therapy.
+I’ve already experienced the benefit I gave myself of all those months of riding the Sainted Air-Dyne and the two months of physical therapy.
 Yesterday when I was gotten up and taken for a walk around the hallways I could feel the muscles in my thigh supporting, holding onto, the wounded area.
-My legs are the same length and I stand up straight.
+My legs are closer to the same length and I stand up straight.

 As for the incision, it hurts, but not much and my hip joint no longer hurts at all.
 They sent me home with pain meds, but I don’t feel enough pain (IMO) to need to take the full dosage.
 Just at night, I think.
 I have also the distinct “pleasure” of giving myself a shot in the stomach once a day.
 The physical therapist wil show up this afternoon.
 Things are moving right along — even me, kind of.
 I made my own coffee this morning. 🙂